allenlinli/MacWindowsLister/README.md

 # MacWindowsLister
-Write a program in Swift 2.0 for Mac OS X, which lists user's windows (process name, non-empty window title) and marks the active one.
-The Swift playground version is sufficient.
+Lists user's windows (process name, non-empty window title) and marks the active one.